thanikachalan/F1APP/README.md

 # F1APP
-Spark Scala code to compute the average of F1 Driver Place the Input file in below Path (file name :input) /home/hduser/sparkdata/input
+Spark Scala code to compute the average lap time of F1 Driver.
+Place the Input file in below Path (file name :input) /home/hduser/sparkdata/input
 Output file dir will be generated in the below path